TechGrounds-Cloud8/cloud8-yismailmo/03_Cloud_1/NTW06.md

 Class C network: For Class C networks, everything before the third period indicates the network.
 Using the same example, "203.0.113" indicates the Class C network, and "112" indicates the device.

+The problem would commonly occur when an organization required more than 254 host machines and therefore would no longer fall into class C but rather class B. This means that the organization would use a class B license even though they had far less than 65,535 hosts.
+Therefore if an organization only required 2,500 hosts, they would be wasting about 63,000 hosts by holding a class B license which would greatly decrease the availability of IPv4 addresses unnecessarily.

 Subnet mask:

 A subnet mask is like an IP address, but for only internal usage within a network.
 Routers use subnet masks to route data packets to the right place.
 Subnet masks are not indicated within data packets traversing the Internet — those packets only indicate the destination IP address, which a router will match with a subnet.